maestrooo/metaobject-repository/docs/5-metafield-definitions.md

 - It creates all the definitions.
 - If a definition already exists, it is skipped.

+Because metafields can reference metaobjects, we recommend that you first create metaobject definitions and then metafield definitions.

 > ⏱ This can be slow if you have many definitions.
 We recommend you to create the definitions once, and then save an app metafield (for instance) to indicate that you have already initialized the definitions.